mogzol/BrawlBuilder/Other/readme.txt

   alternate stages and the replacement soundbank engine working without that.

 - The folder select dialog uses Ookii dialogs, a great little library for nice looking dialogs.

+- Detailed wit error messages make use of FlexibleMessageBox by JReichert

 - And thanks to the creators of all the ISO builder scripts for Project M and the like, they are what I initially based this off of.